Phylliida/RustInMemoryFileSystem/rust/Readme.md

 # What is it?

-This is a "polyfill" that hosts a file system in memory, in pure wasm.
+This is a ~200KB "polyfill" that hosts an file system in memory, in pure wasm.

 It is developed around a rust port I made of the [v86 js emulator](https://github.com/copy/v86/blob/master/lib/filesystem.js)'s file system.